 Every year we develop floats and themes that tell the story of our country and Thanksgiving.
 We highlight historical anniversaries, special dates and events that have shaped our country.
-Here are a few from years past.

 The Bicentennial of the Cultivated Cranberry

 1816-2016 – by Dr. Paul Jehle

 Cranberries may have been served at the “first Thanksgiving.”
 This is because they were a popular dish the Wampanoag probably brought and shared at that first three day feast with the Pilgrims in the fall of 1621.
 Natives called it a “bitter berry” and the English would soon learn from the Natives that the cranberry was good for medicine and red dye beyond just the tartness it brought to foods.
 Two hundred years later the cranberry and its cultivation would explode into an industry in 1816 on Cape Cod!

 In the village of Dennis, Captain Henry Hall, a Revolutionary War veteran, experienced a storm that caused sand to go over his bog.
 He was surprised to find a better crop the next season.
 Future experiments at filtration made his produce popular in fighting scurvy since it had such a high concentration of vitamin C. Dennis became a cranberry cultivation center until at least 1850.
 Dennis also became the birthplace of harvesting and shipping practices for the cranberry.
 Hall’s experiments with cranberries were the inspiration for an industry that brings tourists here each year to Massachusetts!

 In this year’s America’s Hometown Thanksgiving Parade, we will honor the cranberry industry which is the result of America’s unique economic liberty that gives an incentive for experimentation and protects inventions with copyrights.
 Let us be thankful to God for the economic liberty here in America as we honor the Cranberry Industry!

 Honoring the Fishing and Lobster Trade By Dr. Paul Jehle